Welcome to my guide for the Mercedes Active Body Control (ABC) Suspension System.

 You should also be sure to keep an eye on the reservoir fluid levels.
 If too much fluid leaves the struts, it may overflow the reservoir.
 Then when you start the car and the struts are pumped back up, the system may be extremely low on fluid, which may cause pressure problems and/or damage the pump.
 It would be wise to carry a spare quart of ABC fluid in the trunk for this situation.

-If and when you have to fix the valve blocks, you options are to:
+to fix the valve blocks, you options are to:

 Although usually successful, there is no guarantee of success with this.
 Sometimes the cylinder walls may be scored or deformed, so new o-rings may not be enough to allow the valve to create a good seal.